rafaeljesus/newww/README.md

 We're using [Handlebars](http://handlebarsjs.com/) as our templating engine.
 Server-rendered templates live in [templates](templates).
 Frontend templates live in [assets/templates](assets/templates).
 They are browserified into the bundled JS file using the `hbsfy` transform.

+### Partials

+Handlebars partials are handy for markup that is needed in more than one place.
+All the partials are located in [templates/partials](templates/partials).
+Every `.hbs` file in the partials directory becomes avaiable in all handlebars templates.
+For a good explanation of how to use partials, check out [Passing variables through handlebars partial](http://stackoverflow.com/questions/11523331/passing-variables-through-handlebars-partial) on Stack Overflow, or search for `{{>` in this codebase to see how we're using them.

 ### Locales

 A rudimentary localization effort is under way.
 The [locales](locales) directory contains javascript files that export translations of various strings used throughout the app.